-Atherosclerosis; Cardiopulmonary Resuscitation; Cholesterol, HDL; Cholesterol, LDL; DNA, Mitochondrial; Dyslipidemias; Inflammation; Lipoprotein(a); Macrophages; Monocytes; Myocardial Reperfusion Injury; Systemic Inflammatory Response Syndrome
+Atherosclerosis; Cardiopulmonary Resuscitation; Dyslipidemias; Inflammation; Lipoprotein(a); Monocytes; Myocardial Reperfusion Injury; Systemic Inflammatory Response Syndrome

 Techniques, methods & infrastructure

 Routinely used techniques in our laboratory are cell culture of cells primarily of cardiovascular origin including endothelial cells from various origin, human cardiomyocytes and smooth muscle cells (HUVEC, HAEC, HHMEC, HCAEC, HACM, HSMC,...).
 A broad array of techniques is being used (ELISA, PCR, western blotting, flow cytometry, adhesion and chemotactic assays, reporter gene assays, basic histology,...)
-Furthermore, for the study of immune mediators in chronic atherosclerosis, a mouse model of atherosclerosis is being set-up.
+Furthermore, for the study of immune mediators in chronic atherosclerosis, a mouse model of atherosclerosis is set-up.
+We have a longstanding experience in flow cytometry due to our ongoing work on monocyte and macrophage subsets.
 Due to our excellent location within the Anna-Spiegel-Forschungsgebäude, we have easy access to the wide spectrum offered by the core facilities (http://corefacilities.meduniwien.ac.at/?L=1).

 - Proteomic Profiling to Reveal Novel Diagnostic Markers for Intestinal Complications in Critical Ill Patients (2016)